 The Centro Region la Leonesa is a famous and beautiful old dance hall which hosts renowned milongas.
-There was an afternoon lesson going on when we arrived and rather to our surprise we were invited to join.
-The boys firmly sat this one out while their mothers learnt a basic tango move or two – pretty much by sign language from the cheerful teacher and welcoming class.
-Then we took our places at the little tables and chairs on the sidelines for tea and cake while the real experts – including some of our classmates – glided onto the dancefloor.
-This wasn’t a tourist trap – it was a real glimpse into Buenos Aire’s tango culture.
+There was an afternoon lesson going on when we arrived and rather to our surprise we were invited to join in.
+The boys firmly sat this one out while their mothers learnt a basic tango move or two, pretty much by sign language from the cheerful teacher and welcoming class.
+Then we took our places at the little tables and chairs on the sidelines for tea and cake while the real experts, including some of our classmates, glided onto the dancefloor.
+This wasn’t a tourist trap – it was a real glimpse of Buenos Aire’s historic tango culture.

 We decided at the last minute to spend an evening at a tango show.
-We’d thought it might be over-commercial but friends had recommended it and anyway, we were in the city of tango – our afternoon tea taster, though authentic, hadn’t been enough.
+We’d thought it might be over-commercial but friends had recommended it and anyway, we were visiting the city of tango.
+Our afternoon tea taster, though authentic, hadn’t been enough.
 A helpful staff member at our hotel rose to the challenge and summoned up an agent, tickets and a taxi with no notice at all.
-This possibly wasn’t the cheapest way to do things but it got us into a good show.
+This possibly wasn’t the cheapest way to do things but it got us into a good tango show with dinner.

 Where we stayed in Buenos Aires

-248 Finisterra is a quiet and friendly boutique hotel with just ten bedrooms in Las Canitas, part of the Palermo neighbourhood.
+248 Finisterra.
+A quiet, friendly boutique hotel with just ten bedrooms in Las Canitas, part of the Palermo neighbourhood.
 It’s a fashionable area with plenty of bars and restaurants and makes a good base for exploring the city.
-Had we been a month or two later we could also have watched polo round the corner at the Campo Argentino de Polo!
-The hotel is carved into a terrace of shops in a sympathetic conversion that has retained some traditional details and added antique furniture for character.
+Had we been a month or two later we could have watched some polo round the corner at the Campo Argentino de Polo!
+The hotel is carved into a terrace of shops in a sympathetic conversion that has retained some traditional details.
+Antique furniture adds character.
 Bedrooms and bathrooms were small but adequate and clean.
 Breakfasts consisted of slices of fruit: kiwi, strawberry, papaya with sweet croissants, dulche con leche and plates of scrambled eggs.

 A great place to eat with teens in Buenos Aires